 As technology jumped to electronic headphone systems, the old-fashioned two-pin sockets stuck around.
-While some modern planes have since been updated to use single ports, older planes will still have these two-pin sockets.
+While some modern planes have since been updated to use single ports, older planes still have these two-pin sockets.

 Another theory is that it helps the airline financially over the long term.
 If the airline supplies the headphones for free, then using the two-pin sockets ensures the headphones are practically useless outside of the flight, reducing the passenger’s desire to steal them.
-If the airline sells the headphones separately, using two-pin sockets stops people using their own headphones and forces more customers to purchase the airline’s special two-pin headphones.
+If the airline sells the headphones separately, using two-pin sockets stops people from using their own headphones and forces more customers to purchase the airline’s special two-pin headphones.

-Regardless of which theory you think sounds better, this problem is easily defeated without jumping through the airline’s hoops.
+Regardless of which theory you think sounds better, this problem is easily defeated without jumping through hoops.
 This is achieved by an airline headphone adapter which converts a standard one-pin headphone jack into a two-pin connection.
 Plug your headphones into the adapter, then the adapter into the two-pin socket, and you’re good to go!

-For Lone Travellers and Couples
+1. For Lone Travelers and Couples

-For Overnight Trips
+3. For Overnight Trips

-For Bluetooth Headphones
+4. For Bluetooth Headphones

-For the Full Works
+5. For the Full Works

 Why stop at an airplane adapter?
 The Maxell Adapter Kit comes with five different tools, one of which is the standard adapter for airplane headphone sockets.
 It also comes with a 20ft extension cord, just in case your headphone cable is a bit on the short side.